An argument is valid if the truth of the premises

 obvious point to make is that because content (or even truth) is

-unimportant when it comes to recognizing a logical form, you can
+unimportant when it comes to recognising a logical form, you can

 create bizarre arguments which are nevertheless valid (though not